New South Wales Labor Party: Conscription split

 The conscription issue divided the Labor Party and wider Australian community in 1916.
 While much of the Australian labour movement and general community was opposed to conscription, Australian Labor Prime Minister Billy Hughes and Premier Holman strongly supported conscription, and both crossed the floor to vote with the conservative parties, and both were expelled from the Labor Party.
 When Hughes met with the executive of NSW Labor in September 1916 to attempt to persuade them to back his conscription plan, he lost the vote 21–5 and was warned that he would be expelled if he continued to press the matter.
 Ernest Durack became state party leader, while Holman formed a coalition on 15 November 1916 with the leader of the opposition Liberal Reform Party, Charles Wade, with himself as Premier.
 Following the exodus of pro-conscription MPs from the party, many leaders of the Industrial Section took advantage of the new vacancies to secure selection for open seats.
-Early in 1917, Holman and his supporters merged with Liberal Reform to form the state branch of the Nationalist Party of Australia, with Holman as leader.
-At the 1917 election, the Nationalists won a huge victory.
-During his leadership of the Nationalist government, Holman vigorously defended the government-owned enterprises from his fellow conservatives in power.
+Early in 1917, Holman and his supporters merged with Liberal Reform to form the state branch of the Nationalist Party of Australia.
+While the merged party was dominated by former Liberals, Holman became its leader.
+At the 1917 state election, the Nationalists won a huge victory, presaging the equally massive federal Nationalist victory later that year.

+During his leadership of the Nationalist government, Holman vigorously defended the government-owned enterprises from the more conservative wing of his party.
 Durack's leadership lasted only for about three months, and he was succeeded by John Storey in February 1917.
 In April 1918 the Industrial Section changed its name to the Industrial Vigilance Council, a change in part prompted by a leftward shift in the union movement influenced by the Great War and the Russian Revolution.
 At this point it was increasingly beset by internal divisions, in particular between the relatively conservative AWU and smaller unions and radicals such as the syndicalist-influenced Sam Rosa.
 This came to a head during 1919 due to divisions over whether conscription should end following the closing of the First World War and whether the Australian union movement should adopt the syndicalist principle of the One Big Union.
 The faction was wound up in August 1919, with many of its radicals such as Albert Willis going on to form the Industrial Socialist Labor Party.
-This left the state party firmly in the control of the AWU At the 1920 election, Holman and his Nationalists were thrown from office in a massive swing, being succeeded by a Labor Government led by Storey.
-Labor won the 1920 election with a majority of one.
+This left the state party firmly in the control of the AWU At the 1920 election, Holman and his Nationalists were thrown from office in a massive swing to Labor.
+Storey became premier with a majority of one.